 Farmer Ken has lived on the farm forever and has wonderful memories of helping his parents John and Jean develop their dairy farm, which was granted by the Crown to Alexander Farewell in 1849 (Farewell Creek runs through the farm).
 The farm is located in the rolling hills of beautiful Clarington, just north of Courtice and east of Oshawa.
 The dairy farm has transformed into a pure-bred Blonde d'Aquitaine beef and Percheron horse farm.
 With over 300 acres of crops, pasture and forest, the farm is helping feed cities while educating the community about agriculture.

-The farm house was built to replace the log cabin which stood just south of it, sometime in the later 1800's.
-Built for Jordan and Edith Van Nest, their ten children were the first on many children since to slide down the banister and play in the 'big room' with it's seven doors.
+The farm house was built in 1887 to replace the log cabin which stood just south of it, sometime in the later 1800's.
+Built for Jordan and Edith Van Nest, their ten children were the first of many children since to slide down the banister and play in the 'big room' with it's seven doors.
 Today the Knox descendants from far and wide come 'home' to the farm, which has been the heart of the family for four generations.